nerevu/handbook/docs/getting-setup.md

 3. Share the workbook with the `client_email` address and grant `Edit` permission.
 4. Uncheck `Notify People` since this email address is not handled by a human.
 5. Follow the respective API/library documentation for Google Sheets, for authentication and usage.

-## Other Useful Information

-### Time Management

-- Don't dwell on something too long.
-Just move to a different project.